Limousine: Stretch limousines

-Stretch limousines are longer than regular limousines, usually in order to accommodate more passengers.
+Stretch limousines are longer than regular limousines, usually to accommodate more passengers.
 Stretch limousines may have seating along the sides of the cabin.

-A "stretch limousine" was created in Fort Smith, Arkansas, around 1928 by a coach company named Armbruster.
-Armbruster's cars were primarily used to transport famous "big band" leaders, such as Glenn Miller and Benny Goodman, and their bands and equipment.
+A "stretch limousine" was created in Fort Smith, Arkansas, around 1928 by the Armbruster coach company.
+Their vehicles were primarily used to transport famous "big band" leaders, such as Glenn Miller and Benny Goodman, and their members and equipment.
 These early stretch limousines were often called "big band buses".
 Armbruster called their lengthened cars "extended-wheelbase multi-door auto-coaches".
-Their 12-passenger people movers were used by hotels, taxis, airlines, corporations, and tour companies.
+Their 12-passenger coaches were used by hotels, taxis, airlines, corporations, and tour companies.
 Knock-down programs by automakers made coachbuilders stretch vehicles, but Armbruster also custom built limousines using unibody construction such as the 1969 AMC Ambassadors.

+As of 2023, stretch limousines comprise one percent of U.S. limousine company offerings.
+That total was down from about ten percent in 2013.

 Novelty limousines

-A variety of vehicles have been converted into novelty limousines.
-They are used for weddings, parties, and other social occasions.
+A variety of vehicles not designed as limousines have been converted into novelty limousines.
 Another style of novelty limousine are those painted in bright colors, such as purple or pink.

 Vehicles converted into novelty stretch limousines include the East German Trabant, Volkswagen Beetle, Fiat Panda, and Citroën 2CV.
 There are instances of Corvettes, Ferraris, and Mini Coopers being stretched to accommodate up to 10 passengers.

-United States

-The last production limousine, by Cadillac, with forward-facing jump seats, was in 1987 (with their Fleetwood Series 75 model), the last Packard in 1954, and the last Lincoln in 1939, though Lincoln has offered limousines through their dealers as special order vehicles at times.
-Several Lincoln Premier cars were also built, one being owned by Elvis Presley.
-Vehicles of this type in private use may contain expensive audio players, televisions, video players, and bars, often with refrigerators.
-The President of the United States has ridden in a variety of brands of limousine stretching back to 1899.

-United Kingdom

-Due to the partition behind the driver, the Hackney carriages are a type of limousine, although not typically identified as such in Britain.
-The occasional seats, also referred to as taxi-tip-seats, usually carry advertising on the underside; the advertisements are visible to the passengers when the tip-seats are not in use.

-Current limousine production

-Examples of limousines currently produced by vehicle manufacturers include: